-- (a) Except as otherwise provided in this Article (including Section (b), below), overtime hours worked in excess of eight (8) hours per day or forty (40) hours per week shall be paid in cash or compensatory time off at the discretion of the employer, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate. - (b) Overtime and holiday compensation time shall not be pyramided. - (c) The Department will endeavor to afford Lieutenants the opportunity to utilize compensatory time off within a reasonable time after it accrues.
+- (a) Except as otherwise provided in this Article (including Section (b), below), overtime hours worked in excess of an employee's applicable regularly scheduled Daily Hour Limit or eighty (80) hours in a pay period shall be paid in cash or compensatory time off at the discretion of the employer, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate. - (b) Overtime and holiday compensation time shall not be pyramided. - (c) The Department will endeavor to afford Lieutenants the opportunity to utilize compensatory time off within a reasonable time after it accrues.
 At the end of the accrual year, Year "A" any unused compensatory time off may be carried over until the end of Year "B", but not thereafter.
 Year "A" is defined as the first full pay period in July through the pay period which includes June 30th.
 Year B is the same period the following year.
 Unused "Year A" compensatory time off which has not been used by the end of "Year B", through no fault of the employee, will be paid off in cash at the straight time rate of pay then prevailing.
-Except for mandatory compensatory time such as for overtime on a holiday worked, any compensatory time balance at the end of the first full pay period following May 1 may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing.
+Except for mandatory compensatory time such as for overtime on a holiday worked, any compensatory time balance at the end of the first full pay period following May 1, may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing. - (d) State Police Lieutenants shall be compensated for a minimum of fifteen (15) minutes for each business telephone call after having been reached (but without reporting to his/her duty station or work location) at the straight time rate or overtime rate, as appropriate, but shall not be considered to have been "called in" by reason of such telephone work.
+However, multiple phone calls occurring during any fifteen (15) minute period shall not trigger a new guarantee.